anirudhagar13/SS_Graph/README.md

     5. If using Powershell run 'Measure-Command {start-process sh Creator.sh -Wait}', if bash run 'time Creator.sh'
     6. Incase of any failures, clear Shelves folder and rerun Creator.sh
     7. The System is now good to go, Open UI.
+    8. Set paths in Commons and views.py inside ssgraph/graph
-    8. Go inside ssgraph folder.
-Run server using 'python manage.py runserver'
+    8. Run server using 'python manage.py runserver'
     9. Open link displayed on cosole, have fun with the system.